bicv/bicv.github.io/chap1/index.rst

    presented in Fig. 22 of chapter [007\_voelkel].
 Image credit:
    Wikipedia [fig:erbeni]

-   The *Erbenochile erbeni* eyes are distributed in a vertical half-cylinder surface with 18 or 19 lenses per vertical row.
-Note the striking similarity of this natural eye with the CurvACE sensor presented in Fig. 22 of chapter [007\_voelkel].
-Image credit:
-   Wikipedia [fig:erbeni]

 This book provides a comprehensive but rigorous reference in the area of biologically inspired computer vision modeling.
 Biologically-inspired vision, that is, the study of living beings’ visual systems, can be